-How to delete, archive, and reinstall digital games on Nintendo Switch
+Need to delete, archive, or reinstall digital Switch games?
+We've got you!

 How to archive a game on your Nintendo Switch

-The difference between deleting and archiving comes down to one thing: when you archive a game, its icon remains on your Home screen as a shortcut to re-downloading it.
+The difference between deleting and archiving comes down to one thing: When you archive a game, its icon remains on your Home screen as a shortcut to re-downloading it.
 If you want to keep a game's shortcut on your Home screen, archive it instead of deleting it.

-- Select the game you want to delete from the Home screen on your Nintendo Switch.

-- Press the + button on the right Joy-Con or the - button on the left Joy-Con to call up the game's options menu.
+- From the Home screen, hover over the game you want to delete and then press the + button on the right Joy-Con or the - button on the left Joy-Con to call up the game's options menu.

 Select Manage Software from the menu on the left.